 - · Lock your car when you leave it unattended.
 Eighty percent of all cars stolen were unlocked at the time. - Always close your car windows. - Do not leave your key in the ignition.
-Remember to store spare keys in your wallet, not in - Mark your stereo, hubcaps, and other auto accessories in one obvious place, and one hidden location. - Consider obtaining special locks for wheels, gas caps, and hoods. - Lock all valuables in the trunk.
+Remember to store spare keys somewhere else, not - Mark your valuable equipment, expensive car parts, and other auto accessories in one obvious place, and one hidden location. - Consider obtaining special locks for wheels, gas caps, and hoods. - Lock all valuables in the trunk.
 Do not leave valuables in open sight in your car. - Check the back seat before getting into a car. - If you witness any accident, damage or vandalism, get a description of car, people, and license number if possible.
 Report all suspicious behavior to the Office of Student Life or the police. - Note descriptions of strangers, or unusual behavior in the parking areas. - Report any parking lot lights that are out to your Residence Hall Area Coordinator or Security. - Check and drive your vehicle regularly, especially in the winter months.